Strikingly beautiful, desert rose catches passerby’s attention every time they pass by.

 >> Link YouTube (at 0:24):Rosa do Deserto é ADENIUM, com 11 espécies = 2ª Parte

 Let's meet our friend Arabicum - the Chubby Guy next:

 Looking at the name Arabicum, you may already guess that this Adenium specie originates from the Arabian Peninsula, especially in Saudi Arabia, Yemen, and Oman.

 The Arabicum stands out from other species because of its strong, fat, and succulent caudex.
 Some Arabicum can grow from 3ft (0.9m) to over 11ft (3.3m) tall and 2ft or 60cm wide.

 The trunk of Arabicum looks a bit like that of the Obesum.
 However, the Arabicum’s caudex is generally much fatter and bigger.
 We can see one example right here:

 There are fewer branches on the Arabicum.
 But as you know they say, quality over quantity.
 Each and every Arabicum branch makes up for the fewer number by being fat, strong, and firm.

 The Arabicum doesn’t grow that many leaves.
 Most of them are clustered up near the top of the branches.
 Although the leaves are shorter than Obesum, Arabicum leaves have a much wider and larger surface.
-Their seeds are especially big and easy to germinate.

 The way we can identify an Arabicum is by looking at the top of the flower tube.
 From inside the tube, there are five thin dark crimson red lines running out to the middle of each petal.